github/text-expander-element/README.md

 - `keys` is a space separated list of menu activation keys
 - `multiword` defines whether the expansion should use several words or not
   - you can provide a space separated list of activation keys that should support multi-word matching
+- `suffix` is a string that is appended to the value during expansion, default is a single space character

 ## Events